 Neroni (2015, 115–138) compares Maya in Zero Dark Thirty to Carrie in Homeland.
-She defines Maya as a “biodetective” and Carrie as a “detective of the real”.
+She defines Maya as a “biodetective” and Carrie as a “detective of the real.”
 The two types differ in the way they search for the truth.
-The more common type today, in reality and in representation, is the biodetective, who bases her investigation on biological causes and biological markers.
-“For the biodetective, methods such as fingerprinting, DNA samples, surveillance, body scans, lie detectors, and retina scans are authentic and generally infallible.”
-This is well reflected in film and television as well.
-“Depicting authenticity through biometrics has become an integral part of televised and film form.”
-(117) A challenge to this concentration on the body is present in the detective of the real, who centers her investigation on the desire of the subject rather than on marks and effects of the body.
-“The detective of the real, unlike the biodetective, believes in the subject, and believes that truth can be revealed through subjectivity.”
-(128) It is my suggestion that the detective of the real gives more ethical presence to the Other, as a subject.
+The more common type today, in reality and in representation, is the biodetective, who bases her investigation on biological causes and biological markers: “For the biodetective, methods such as fingerprinting, DNA samples, surveillance, body scans, lie detectors, and retina scans are authentic and generally infallible.”
+This is frequently reflected in film and television as well.
+“Depicting authenticity through biometrics has become an integral part of televised and film form,” Neroni (117) writes.
+A challenge to this concentration on the body is present in the detective of the real, who centers her investigation on the desire of the subject rather than on marks and effects of the body.
+Neroni asserts that “the detective of the real, unlike the biodetective, believes in the subject, and believes that truth can be revealed through subjectivity” (128).
+I would argue that the detective of the real gives more ethical presence to the Other, as a subject.

 According to Neroni, Maya, a biodetective, relies on biological methods deployed by the counterterrorism apparatus, notably investigation by torture – a method based on the assumption that the body is a vessel of secrets that are extractable because its final motivation is to survive.
-Carrie, on the other hand, concentrates on the psychoanalytical level, tuning onto the desires and anxieties of the subjects of her investigation.
-I consider Neroni’s distinction between investigation methods and her analysis of the ideology behind them, fruitful to my current discussion, yet I disagree with her analysis of Maya in this respect.
+Carrie, on the other hand, concentrates on the psychoanalytical level, tuning into the desires and anxieties of the subjects of her investigation.
+I consider Neroni’s distinction between investigation methods and her analysis of the ideology behind them fruitful to my current discussion, yet I disagree with her analysis of Maya in this respect.
 In contrast to Neroni, I consider Maya and Carrie both to be detectives of the real.
 In fact, both start with technical and biological means, witnessing or inflicting torture and watching recorded or live video footage of their targets.
 Yet both soon come to realize the limits of these methods and eventually seek knowledge of the Other elsewhere.
 They go on to draw conclusions based on the insight that their targets are psychoanalytical subjects, driven by ideology and passions, not excluding the drive for self-destruction (Neroni 2015, 25).
 In so doing, they distance themselves from their male colleagues, who disavow this level of knowledge.
 Where Neroni draws the line between Maya and Carrie, I draw it between both female protagonists and the masculine security system they work for.
 The investigators’ failure to identify the Other by watching video footage is an implicit criticism of both investigation methods employed by the system and conventional representations of terrorists in the popular media.
 The terrorist Other remains enigmatic.
 It takes a transgression of conventional representation, such as a woman on the front lines, who relies on unconventional methods, to know the terrorist Other as a subject, and thus to find him.